aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.generation/qrencodemode/_index.md

 ```

 Encode codetext with UTF8 encoding with first ByteOfMark character.
-It can be problems with some barcode scaners.
+It can be problems with some barcode scanners.

 ### UTF_8_BOM {#UTF-8-BOM}
 ```